zhaohaidao/3FS/README.md

 ### 3. KVCache

 KVCache is a technique used to optimize the LLM inference process.
 It avoids redundant computations by caching the key and value vectors of previous tokens in the decoder layers.
-The top figure demonstrates the read throughput of all KVCache clients, highlighting both peak and average values, with peak throughput reaching up to 40 GiB/s.
+The top figure demonstrates the read throughput of all KVCache clients (1×400Gbps NIC/node), highlighting both peak and average values, with peak throughput reaching up to 40 GiB/s.
 The bottom figure presents the IOPS of removing ops from garbage collection (GC) during the same time period.

 ![KVCache Read Throughput](./docs/images/kvcache_read_throughput.png)
 ![KVCache GC IOPS](./docs/images/kvcache_gc_iops.png)